Randolph College’s Guest Artist Series is returning—live and in person.

 Masters also recorded a video to continue the College’s educational outreach with Lynchburg City Schools.
 In it, he discusses and performs the work of Black composer Zenobia Perry Powell.

-Masters has appeared at Carnegie Recital Hall in New York, the Schola Cantorum in Paris, the Richard M. Nixon Presidential Library, and other venues throughout the United States, Europe, and the Caribbean.Tags: classical, guest artist, guest artist recital, guest recital, music, piano
+Masters has appeared at Carnegie Recital Hall in New York, the Schola Cantorum in Paris, the Richard M. Nixon Presidential Library, and other venues throughout the United States, Europe, and the Caribbean.Tags: classical, guest artist, guest artist recital, guest recital, music, performing arts, piano